gedankenstuecke/jekyll-theme-basically-basic/docs/about.md

         <h2>The early days…</h2>
         <p>
-            No one really knows, but I was born about <span id='years'></span>, on the island of
+            No one really knows when, but I was born about <span id='years'></span>, on the island of
             <a href="https://en.wikipedia.org/wiki/R%C3%A9union">Réunion</a> 🇷🇪.
         </p>
         <p>